Clwydian Range and Dee Valley: Llantysilio and Maesyrchen Mountains

 Separated by the Vale of Alyn, a second sister range, sometimes regarded (at least partly) as part of the Clwydian Range and included in the AONB since 2011, the Llantysilio and Maesyrchen Mountains, or South Clwyd Mountains extend further south to Acrefair and Gwyddelwern.
 Alongside the (core–northern) Clwydian Range it also forms a ridge between the Cheshire Plain and Wales' interior but separates the plain from the Vale of Llangollen instead.
 Llantysilio Mountain, part of a large moorland, rises over 500m to the western sections of the Dee Valley.
 With its dry heaths covering an area designated to be part of the Berwyn and South Clwyd Mountains European Special Area of Conservation (SAC).
 The mountain is separated from Cyrn-y-Brain by the Horseshoe Pass, a mountain pass where the A542 road passes through from Llandegla to Llangollen.
-Moel y Gaer, a Iron Age hillfort is present at the summit of Llantysilio Mountain.
+Moel y Gaer, an Iron Age hillfort is present at the summit of Llantysilio Mountain.
 Expansive moorlands cover the lower altitude sections of the southern ranges, including Cyrn-y-Brain Mountain, Llandegla Forest and Ruabon Mountain as well as the eastern peripheries of the Llandegla Moors, Esclusham Mountain and Minera Mountain.
 Most of this moorland is also part of the Berwyn and South Clwyd Mountains SAC.
 Notable natural features include: Chwarel Pant Glas, a site of importance for the study of structural geology, Aber Sychnant's limestone pavements, and the Minera cave system.
 The range is host to numerous large limestone and slate quarries, present in the east and south areas of the range respectively, highlighting the area's significant mining heritage.
-The AONB borders the North Wales Coalfield, home to former coal mining activities during the industrial revolution.
+The AONB borders the North Wales Coalfield, home to former coal mining activities during the Industrial Revolution.
 It is also home to the Penbedw estate, a historical hall and garden, near Nannerch.

-The Llantysilio Mountains are bounded by the Bala Lineament to the north, and the Dee Valley fault line to the south.
+The Llantysilio mountains are bounded by the Bala Lineament to the north, and the Dee Valley fault line to the south.

 Highest summits

 The range of hills in the north-east of Wales is regarded to have three distinct areas of spurs; the Clwydian Range (Moel Famau, Moel Llys y Coed, and Moel Arthur), Llantysilio Mountain (Moel y Gamelin, Moel Morfydd, Moel y Faen, and Moel y Gaer), and Maesyrchen Mountain (Ruabon Mountain, Cyrn y Brain, Esclusham Mountain, and Eglwyseg Mountain).
 Some peaks of the Berwyn Range are within the AONB, such as Moel Fferna, peaking at 630 m, making it the highest peak in the AONB.
-Moel y Gamelin is the highest summit in the Llantysilio and Maesyrchen Mountains, peaking at 577 m.
+Moel y Gamelin is the highest summit in the Llantysilio and Maesyrchen mountains, peaking at 577 m.
 With Moel Famau being the highest summit in (the core part of) the Clwydian Range, peaking at 554 m.